sparktsang/sparktsang.github.io/_posts/benefactor.md

 He had promised me a bridge.
 But he lived in a world where stepping onto it was not only unnecessary—it was structurally impossible.

-And so the bridge remained on my side of the window.
+So the bridge remained on my side of the window.
 A design waiting for a builder.
 A truth waiting for a world.